vertigobr/lets-nginx/README.md

 # Instructions

-*Most content below is a copy of the original instructions from "smashwilson/lets-nginx".*
+*Most content below is a copy of the original instructions from "smashwilson/lets-nginx".
+That was a marvelous piece of work.*

 Put browser-valid TLS termination in front of any Dockerized HTTP service with one command.